tmazeika/csbook/docs/algorithms/insertion-sort.md

 print(insert(5, [1, 2, 9])) # [1, 2, 5, 9]
 ```

-As implied by the summary, we'll need to iterate over the input array and insert each element into some sorted array.
-Again, this will be recursive.
+Now we'll need to iterate over the input array and insert each element into some sorted array.

 ```python
 def sort(arr):